Seven Mistakes With Performance Dashboards That Prevent Evidence-Based DecisionsMarch 7, 2017 by Stacey Barr

 This is Stephen’s ‘aesthetics’ criterion: make sure the dashboard is pleasing to the eye.
 That usually means using colour and font and other design features deliberately and sparingly.
 And this takes skill; skill you might have to hire.

-Mistake #7 – Don’t build the performance dashboard without user involvement.
+Mistake #7 – Building the KPI dashboard without user involvement.

 It’s easier to use something that we feel ownership of.
 And ownership comes from involvement.
 But most users of dashboards don’t really know much about the science (or art) of effective data visualisation.
 So involving them doesn’t mean incorporating all their personal opinions.